earlfogel/food/README.md

 Rub cut garlic around inside of salad bowl.
 Crush garlic and anchovies.
 Add mustard and worchestershire and mash into a paste.
-Add egg yolks, lemon juice cheese and oil.
+Add egg yolks, lemon juice, cheese and oil.
 Whisk until it thickens (like thin mayonnaise).
 If it doesn't thicken, let sit at room temperature, then try again.